mucommander/mucommander/package/readme.txt

 - Keyboard shortcuts on macOS better align with the default keyboard shortcuts in Safari.
 - The 'About' dialog indicates when the portable version is used.
 - Commands that are executed from the 'Run command' dialog are now typed within a terminal that recognizes shell aliases.
+- When referencing an SMB server (smb://<server>/), its accessible shares are listed

 Localization:
 -